frederickaplan/fdh/files/PART4/fdh-4-1.md

 ## Theses

 The Digital Humanities is based on data exchange, standardisation and openness.

-But Publishing Digital Humanities Data may be problematic from an ethical or deontologic point of view.

-A journey from the sunny dreams of openness to the difficulties of open data.
+But publishing Digital Humanities Data may be problematic from an ethical or deontological point of view.
+By looking at implementations, we will follow the journey from the sunny dreams of openness to the difficulties of open data.

 1) Putting Data in Open Access requires a series of technical steps

 2) A special attention should be paid to personal data

 3) Among the users rights, the right to be forgotten / erased is one of the most complex.

 ## Open Data Repositories

 ### FAIR Principle

-Findable Accessible Interropeable and Reusable
+Golden standard of usage: Findable Accessible Interoperable and Reusable.
+What does it mean?
+Restate the 11 guidelines.

+Looks challenging, but solved by a series of competing platforms, which make sure the data is FAIR.
+One example :

 ### Case Study : Zenodo

 - research is stored safely for the future in CERN’s Data Centre for as long as CERN exists.
+Strategic guarantee that data will be kept in the long-run.

 - built and operated by CERN and OpenAIRE to ensure that everyone can join in Open Science.
 - every upload is assigned a Digital Object Identifier (DOI), to make them citable and trackable.